epsilonrt/libmodbuspp/README.md

 libmodbussp allows you to implement MODBUS servers and clients. libmodbussp will be used in version 2 of the utility [mbpoll](https://github.com/epsilonrt/mbpoll).
-Like libmodbus, libmodbuspp is cross-platform and can be compiled on Gnu/Linux and other Unix, Windows and MacOs.
+Like libmodbus, libmodbuspp is cross-platform and can be compiled on Gnu/Linux and other Unix, Windows™ and macOS™.

 The [Modbus::Master](http://www.epsilonrt.fr/modbuspp/classModbus_1_1Master.html)
 class allows you to design clients (also called masters), who communicate with